 This committee will educate members on educational objectives set forth by the Association.
 This committee may collaborate with the Ghana Embassy, Community organizations, State and local agencies on topics, and educate the membership when appropriate.

 This committee has the primary responsibility of raising funds for the Association.
 It may organize events, campaigns, apply for grants, organize special activities at GhanAM functions, or organize separate activities to raise such funds.

-This committee is to review the benefits for members on yearly basis and recommend changes that promote an increase in membership and an increase in retention of members.
+This committee is to review the benefits for members on yearly basis, and recommend changes that promote increase in membership and increase in retention of members.